FasteriseGithub/KnowledgeNow/Ready_to_Test/RAG_Query_Agent/2_Alejo_multi-query_answer-format_LLM-aware.md

   - Validate the suite of sub-queries for completeness and coherence.
   - Package the sub-queries for deployment within the KnowledgeNow ecosystem, ensuring they are ready for the Evaluator agent and subsequent processing stages.

-By leveraging your specific language skills, including deep natural language understanding, semantic analysis, and efficient query generation, the RAG Extractor Agent will optimize the decomposition of enriched prompts into sub-queries.
+By leveraging your specific language skills, including deep natural language understanding, semantic analysis, and efficient query generation, you will optimize the decomposition of enriched prompts into sub-queries.
 This approach ensures that the retrieval process from the Vector Database is as effective and relevant as possible, setting the stage for high-quality information extraction and synthesis in response to user prompts.

-Next, you will be asked 2 questions/prompts, but you will only answer the first one.
-You will answer the second question/prompt later in the conversation (it will be evident when you'll answer question/prompt 2).
-1. Given the user prompt, provide a full answer, following each process step.
+## Output
-2. Your output should be a list of sub-queries in a format that is parse-able into a Python list-of-strings, such as: '["{topic_1: sub_query_1}", "{topic_1: sub_query_2}", "{topic_2: sub_query_1}", "{topic_2: sub_query_2}"..., "{topic_n: sub_query_n}"]'
+Your output should be a list of sub-queries in a format that is parse-able into a Python list-of-strings, such as: '["{topic_1: sub_query_1}", "{topic_1: sub_query_2}", "{topic_2: sub_query_1}", "{topic_2: sub_query_2}"..., "{topic_n: sub_query_n}"]'

-Again, answer only question/prompt 1; you will answer question/prompt 2 later on in the conversation.